nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 ### Trigger element of ServiceDefinition ###
 The `trigger` element is of datatype <a href="https://www.hl7.org/fhir/stu3/metadatatypes.html#TriggerDefinition">TriggerDefinition</a> and this structure defines when a knowledge artifact, in this case a `ServiceDefinition`, is expected to be evaluated.
 Within the CDS implementation, the Data Event trigger type has been chosen.
 This means that the evaluation of a `ServiceDefinition` will be triggered in response to a data-related activity within an implementation, for example by an addition or an update of a record.
 The triggering data of the event is described in the `eventData` element of the `TriggerDefinition`.
-The element is of datatype <a href="https://www.hl7.org/fhir/stu3/metadatatypes.html#DataRequirement">DataRequirement</a>

 <!--